siegeon/magic.lambda.scheduler/README.md

 * MM - months, e.g. `01|02|03` for something that should be done in January, February and March months only.
 * dd - days, e.g. `01|15` for something that should be done on the 1st and 15th day of the month only.
 * ww - weekdays, e.g. `saturday|sunday` for something that should be done on Saturdays and Sundays only.

+The MM and dd arguments are optionally, and can be ommitted by using two asterix instead (\*\*) - At which point it implies _"whatever"_.
+MM and dd _cannot_ be combined with weekdays, so if you supply MM and/or dd arguments, you _cannot_ supply a weekday.
+If you supply a weekday pattern besides \*\*, you cannot supply neither MM nor dd.
+These two patterns are mutually exclusive.

 The double asterix `**` implies _"any value"_, and means _"undefined"_.
 If you create a weekday pattern, you must also supply hours, minutes and seconds - And you _cannot_ add a month or day value.
 If you create a month/day pattern,